aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - Once we have deployed a service to a swarm, we are ready to use the Docker CLI to scale the number of container in the service.
 - Container running in a service are called "tasks"
-- There are two ways in which we can scale serivce in swarm:
+- There are two ways in which we can scale service in swarm:
-  - docker serivce scale webserver=5
+  - docker service scale webserver=5
   - docker service update --replicas 5 webserver

 - There are two types of services deployments, replicated and global